HypatiaOrg/HySite/README.md

 it makes a copy of the data in the used as a test database and moves it to the public database.

-This is the same files as the the data upload script, but no we add the `--publish` flag to the command to run a separate definition that updates the public database.
+This is the same files as the data upload script, but no we add the `--publish` flag to the command to run a separate definition that updates the public database.